Or if you prefer, my resume.

 • Write semimonthly articles for Personal Finance.

-• Manage a paper energy investment portfolio for investors.
+• Manage a model energy investment portfolio for investors.

 • Conduct monthly web chats with paid subscribers to the newsletter to answer investment questions.